 Expression Language Data Model

-The DFDL expression language operates on the DFDL Infoset with the addition of the hidden elements.
-That is, it operates on the augmented Infoset.
+The DFDL expression language operates on the DFDL augmented Infoset with the addition of the hidden elements.

 Relative path expressions are evaluated relative to the current Infoset Element Information Item, also referred to as the current element for short.